|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Simple and delicious, these maple-glazed yams are perfect for the Thanksgiving holiday or as an easy side dish for a weeknight meal.
+Simple and delicious, these maple-glazed yams are perfect for a fall holiday or as an easy side dish for a weeknight meal.
 The maple really brings out the yam's natural sweetness and great flavor.

 - 2 pounds yams or sweet potatoes